ZecHub/zechub/site/zcashtech/blockchainexplorer.md

-[Zcashblockexplorer](https://zcashblockexplorer.com/) is a [community funded grant](https://forum.zcashcommunity.com/t/zcash-block-explorer-grant/38141) with the goal to serve the needs of Zcash users who need a reliable source of their Zcash transactions data and the status of the network.
-It should also be noted the project is open source and can be found [here](https://github.com/nighthawk-apps/zcash-explorer).
+[Zcashblockexplorer](https://github.com/nighthawk-apps/zcash-explorer) is an open source [community funded grant](https://forum.zcashcommunity.com/t/zcash-block-explorer-grant/38141) with the goal to serve the needs of Zcash users who need a reliable source of their Zcash transactions data and the status of the network.
 This means anyone who runs a Zcash node could run their own blockchain explorer!